Cupcakes for a New Year's Crowd

 1/2 cup olive oil

-3/4 cup light brown sugar, packed tight
+3/4 cup light brown sugar, packed tight1/2 cup olive oil

 2 large eggs